Canadian University Rowing Association: Men's national championship titles by institution

+Women's national championship titles by institution

-National Champions
+National championships

-The Men's and Women's Teams with the most points are crowned National Champions and presented with the National Championship Banners following the regatta.
+The Men's and Women's teams with the most points are crowned National Champions and presented with the National Championship Banners following the regatta.

 Awards

 Each year following competition, the association presents a number of individual awards.
 Recipients are determined by a gathering of all head coaches present following the final race and handed out at the awards banquet later in the evening.